Kisaki: Early life

-As a child in Wakayama Prefecture, Kisaki actively played soccer and went fishing.
+Kisaki is from Kainan, Wakayama.
+As a child, he actively played soccer and went fishing.
 He first touched an instrument at the end of middle school, when a friend who started to play the drums invited him to play bass.
 "It wasn't about playing in a band; it was just playing for fun.", "I simply wanted to make loud noise (laughs)."
 Although he grew fond of music through the Hideaki Tokunaga songs that his mother listened to, he was not thinking about entering the music industry.
 But that changed when he saw X Japan; "Their look combined both rebelliousness and beauty, and they were great musicians with cool songs".
 When his parents bought him a bass guitar in his first year of high school, that is when Kisaki started to practice seriously and quickly formed his first band.
 Inspired by the appearances of X Japan members Yoshiki and Hide, he grew his hair out and began wearing makeup as a visual kei artist.
 Kisaki would continue to do his own makeup until partway through Phantasmagoria's career.

 Kisaki has credited the manager of a local Wakayama live house for his music career.
 Before his band Levia (formed in 1993), even had their first performance, comments from this manager resulted in them writing their own original material that was distributed as a demo.
 The band then played at the venue about once a month, and, after being covered on the local news, ended up opening for Pink Sapphire in front of 1,000 people.
 Kisaki said that this early success caused him to be content and disregard the idea of going to college.
 However, his bandmates were, and the group disbanded on the day of their high school graduation as Kisaki wanted to expand into Osaka.